"Head in the Clouds, Feet on the Ground" - Having fun since 2013!

 The following years saw colorful and imposing kinetic sculptures being created by this initial group of six friends and family members.
 The first was a colorful 13' duck, built for the 2013 race.
 It was made largely of soda bottles, hence the team name "Soda Quackers."

-The Soda Quackers team has since grown from six to 16 enthusiastic members, with five more impressive and successful kinetic sculptures, winning the engineering award in 2015 and 2017, best costumes in 2016, and in 2019, the Pilots' Choice and Grand East Coast Mediocre Champion awards.
-Visit our page "Previous Entries" for pictures and descriptions of our entries.
+The Soda Quackers team has since grown from six to 20+ enthusiastic members, garnering recognition in nearly every race where we have participated, including Grand Champion twice!
+Visit our page "Previous Entries" for pictures and descriptions of our entries and awards.

 The race is challenging, but it is the camaraderie of the participants and enthusiasm of the spectators that make this event so much fun and rewarding.
 Equally as fun and rewarding is the time spent by the Soda Quackers team in designing, creating, and building our artistic, people-powered vehicle during the cold winter months.

 The prizes are not monetary.
 The whole experience is noncompetitive (sort of), with a focus on community and in supporting the fabulous AVAM museum.
 And let us not forget the fun!